Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 Playing Second Fiddle

-When a top string player is reviewed for a performance or introduced as a soloist at a concert, invariably the announcer or journalist will describe their instrument.
+When a top-string player is reviewed for performance or introduced as a soloist at a concert, invariably the announcer or journalist will describe their instrument.
 A Stradivarius, maybe a Guarnerius, made in this or that year, the sound it produces, once belonging to Paganini or Jacqueline du Pré or another acclaimed predecessor.

 Rarely is there mention of the bow, without which the illustrious instrument cannot show off its pedigree.
 Yes, you can pluck the strings, but pizzicato hardly brings out its true colours.
 The bow literally plays as vital a part in any instrumentalist’s performance as the instrument itself.
 It has been chosen as carefully as the violin, or whichever instrument of the string family they have chosen to specialise in.